 However, a review of publicly available documents relating to the curriculum in primary schools suggests that religion is perceived and taught as fundamental to the shaping of identity and guiding one’s understanding of the meaning and purpose of life.
 It is incorporated as a lens through which all subjects are taught, in a holistic approach to primary education.
 As such, emphasis is “placed on building future citizens with a focus on morals, values, principles, attitudes, integrity, heritage & culture through the curriculum standards and in the teaching of Religious Education, Civics and Social Studies.”

-While the religious education content more generally appears to be open to exploring the variety of religious groups’ beliefs in Jamaica, no attention appears to be paid to the non-religious; instead, students may be asked to compose messages to religious groups “expressing appreciation for the work they do” or “create a short prayer to the Creator.”
-Further, while exploring how to take care of their bodies, guidance suggests that teachers should draw upon the Bible for stories around healthy eating and discuss how healthy eating “can help us give service to others and worship God.”
+While religious education content typically appears to be open to exploring the variety of religious groups’ beliefs in Jamaica, no attention appears to be paid to the non-religious.
+As part of the curriculum, students may be asked to compose messages to religious groups “expressing appreciation for the work they do” or to “create a short prayer to the Creator.”
+Furthermore, while learning how to take care of their physical health, guidance suggests that teachers should draw upon the Bible for stories about healthy eating and discuss how doing so “can help us give service to others and worship God.”

 Family, community and society